Word Family - Work

 • Proto-Indo-European *wérǵos working, a work

-• Celtic *wergos active, lively
+• Celtic *wergos active

 • Brythonic